Shinya Kogami: Voice actors

 Shinya Kogami is voiced in Japanese by Tomokazu Seki who was cast by Katsuyuki Motohiro during auditions for the series.
 Seki had little knowledge about the series' premise and was originally cast in the role of Nobuchika Ginoza, but ended up as Kogami.
 Seki has stated that he enjoyed the role and the anime, believing that Kogami would be a second season protagonist strong enough to defeat the new antagonist, Kirito Kamui.
 However, Kogami only appears in the second season as Tsunemori's hallucination when she dwells upon dealing with Kirito Kamui.
 In said hallucination, Kogami is pleased with the impact his character has on the inspector.

 Because production of the 2015 film did not begin until late in the second anime's production, cast members were concerned that Kogami had been killed off-screen.
 They were relieved to see Kogami appear as a major character in the movie.

 Shiotani decided to have the foreigners speak English, in contrast with other films in which they typically speak Japanese.
 Seki and Kana Hanazawa (Tsunemori) were surprised at this proposal since they had multiple English lines in the end.
 The idea Shiotani wished to explore within the film was what happens when a confined society is expanded into other countries, bringing chaos rather than peace, which would make the audience further question this ideal.
 Seki says that Kogami is now less brooding than in the first season because he is no longer governed by revenge.
 The reunion of Kogami and Tsunemori is one of Seki's favorite scenes because their deep relationship is demonstrated when they wordlessly share a cigarette.

 By the time Sinners of the System was released, Seki still appreciated Kogami's handling, but felt pressured by the character's popularity with fans.
 The handling of Kogami with the young Tenzing had a slightly Showa-like atmosphere and was interesting according to Seki.
+Seki kept noticing a theme within the movies that Kogami has killed several enemies despite still showing emotions that makes the character look like he is doing the right action.
+Furthermore, Seki looked forward to more interactions between Kogami and Ginoza due to their bond and similar philosophies in regards to the ideas of what makes a detective.
+With Providence, Seki claimed that Kogami's and Akane's interaction was appealing, enough to give the franchise a proper closure.

 Kogami is voiced in English by Robert McCollum, who said that Psycho-Pass is "always a favorite" for fans.
 "In terms of good guys, [it is] tough to get much more low-key than Kogami," he said, describing the character as calm.